What we’re about

 - Hike leader volunteer(s): Tim R.

-- Distance: Approximately 7.1 miles.
+- Distance: Approximately 7.8 miles.

-- Elevation gain: Approximately 1,827 feet.
+- Elevation gain: Approximately 1,453 feet.

-- Time: Approximately 3.5 hours hiking including a snack break.
+- Time: Approximately 4.0 hours hiking including a snack break.

 - Conditioning: You need to be in generally good physical condition.

-- Dogs: Dogs are welcome but must be on a leash.
+- Dogs: Dogs are allowed.

-- Adventure Pass: Not required.
+- Adventure Pass: Not Required.

 ESSENTIAL GEAR: Hiking boots and poles.
 Clothing layers recommended.
 Snacks and 2+ liters of water and electrolytes or salt tablets.
 Hat and sunscreen.